remodlai/Flowise/docs/documentation/handoff/api_keys/service_users/authentication_flow.md

-# API Key Authentication Flow
+# API Key Authentication Flow with Zuplo API Gateway

 ## Overview

-This document outlines the authentication flow for API keys in the Remodl AI platform.
+This document outlines the authentication flow for API keys in the Remodl AI platform using Zuplo API Gateway.
 It covers both personal API keys (tied directly to a user) and service API keys (tied to a service user with specific permissions).

+## Architecture

+The Remodl AI platform uses a multi-layered authentication approach:

+1. **Zuplo API Gateway** (api.remodl.ai): The entry point for all API traffic
+2. **Supabase Auth**: Handles user authentication and JWT generation
+3. **Backend Services**: Process requests after authentication

+This architecture provides several benefits:
+- Centralized authentication and authorization
+- Consistent policy enforcement
+- Protection of backend services
+- Simplified client integration

 ## Authentication Flow